GLOBAL MARKETS-Global shares edge higher on U.S. data; dollar gains

 Thursday, boosted by solid U.S. economic data and upbeat results

-dollar rose after a joint call by major powers for an end to the
+dollar rose after a joint call by major powers for fighting in

 Currencies have seesawed on fears that increased bloodshed